 Acts of Landlord Retaliation:

 Iowa’s landlord tenant law protects tenants against acts of landlord retaliation.
-Examples of a landlord’s actions which could be considered retaliation include:
+Examples of landlord retaliation could include:

 - Increasing a tenant’s rent.